opencurve/curve/docs/en/deploy_en.md

 - If SElinux is turned on on the machine, it may report 'Aborting, target uses selinux but python bindings (libselinux-python) aren't installed', you can try to install 'libselinux-python', or close selinux forcibly.

+- When deploying curve on CentOS 7/8, you may get a libcurl-gnutls.so.4 not found error, this is because the libcurl-gnutls package is not available on CentOS, you can make a workaround by following the preparation step 5.

 - 'deploy_curve.yml' is used to deploy a brand new cluster.
 After the cluster is successfully set up, it cannot be run repeatedly because it will **disrupt the cluster**.
 You can choose to **start** the cluster or **clear** the cluster to redeploy.
 For detailed usage, see [curve-ansible README](../../curve-ansible/README.md).

 - During the deployment process, you can always try again before the chunkserver is successfully started. **if you still want retry after the chunkserver is successfully started**, please use the '--skip-tags format', since it will clean up the data of the chunkserver that has been successfully started, thereby disrupting the cluster.